dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 }
 ```

-This setting has no effect if the extension method `JsonSerializerOptions.EnableDynamic` is called since it overrides the handling of unknown types.
+This setting has no effect if the extension method `JsonSerializerOptions.EnableDynamicTypes` is called since it overrides the handling of unknown types.
 When polymorphic deserialiazation is added as a separate feature, the meaning may change slightly to handle the case of a type being deserialized with JSON "known type metadata" specifying an unknown or unhandled type on the CLR side.

 The serializer has always supported placing "overflow" properties in JSON into a dictionary on a property that has the `[JsonExtensionData]` attribute.
 The property itself can either be declared as:
 - `Dictionary<string, object>`